bmartin5263/Resume.Tech/README.md

   - Classes include: `Website`, `IPage`, `ResumePage`

 ![Subdomains](https://github.com/bmartin5263/Resume.Tech/blob/master/Wiki/Subdomains.png?raw=true)

+In general, subdomain boundaries are considered based on where logical microservices _could_ be drawn.

 ## Object Categories
 All objects/values within the system fall into 1 or more of the following categories